FlagOpen/FlagPerf/training/benchmarks/llava1.5_13b/deepspeed/README.md

 ## 模型信息

 LLaVA is an open-source chatbot trained by fine-tuning LLaMA/Vicuna on GPT-generated multimodal instruction-following data.
-It is an auto-regressive language model, based on the transformer architecture.
+It is an auto-regressive language model, based on the transformer architecture.The official code repository is https://github.com/haotian-liu/LLaVA

 Compared with older predecessors such as diffusion and CLIP, LLaVA is an LMM rather than a simple multi-modal model.